Family searches for possible Walmart shooting victim Arturo Benavides

-EL PASO, Texas (KTSM) — Family members of 67-year-old Arturo Benavides confirmed to KTSM that he missing following Saturday’s shooting at the Cielo Vista Walmart Saturday.
+EL PASO, Texas (KTSM) — Family members of 60-year-old Arturo Benavides confirmed to KTSM that he missing following Saturday’s shooting at the Cielo Vista Walmart Saturday.

 They fear he may be among the 20 killed.